beetbox/beets/docs/reference/config.rst

 ignore
 ~~~~~~

-A space-separated list of glob patterns specifying file and directory names
-to be ignored when importing.
-Defaults to ``.* *~`` (i.e., ignore
+A list of glob patterns specifying file and directory names to be ignored when
+importing.
+By default, this consists of ``.*``,  ``*~``, and ``System Volume
-Unix-style hidden files and backup files).
+Information`` (i.e., beets ignores Unix-style hidden files, backup files, and
+a directory that appears at the root of some Windows filesystems).

 .. _replace: